square/workflow/RELEASING.md

    theming) is used to convert the Markdown to static, styled HTML.
 1. Kotlin API reference: Kdoc embedded in Kotlin source files is converted to GitHub-flavored Markdown by Dokka and then included in the statically-generated website.
-1. Swift API reference: Markup comments from Swift files are converted directly to HTML by [Jazzy](https://github.com/realm/jazzy) _after_ the site is generated, but dropped into the same directory structure as the generated HTML.
+1. Swift API reference: Markup comments from Swift files are converted Markdown by [Sourcedocs](https://github.com/eneko/SourceDocs) and then included in the statically-generated website.

 ### Setting up the site generators